What is Associate Degree: Requirements, Duration, Costs & Careers

 • Associate of Applied Science (AAS): Courses covered under this degree type include technical and vocational courses.
 Law, IT, and Computer Science Technology are some of the courses that come under the AAS degree type.

-• AAA (Associate of Applied Arts): An AAA degree includes courses like - Business Management, Criminal Justice, Fine Arts, Marketing and others.
+• AAA (Associate of Applied Arts): An AAA degree includes courses like Business Management, Criminal Justice, Fine Arts, Marketing and others.
 Here, students aim for entry-level positions in the liberal arts specifically.

 Applied courses primarily aim to equip students with practical vocational skills tailored for specific careers.
-In contrast, AA and AS programs are designed for students aspiring to pursue bachelor's degrees, emphasizing academic preparedness for higher levels of study.
+In contrast, AA and AS programs are designed for students aspiring to pursue bachelor's degrees, emphasising academic preparedness for higher levels of study.

 Popular Associate Degree Majors